Olex2/Olex2Manual/Tools/toolbox_work.md

 - **Select Group and then...**: This is an alternative (and altogether better) approach to generating disorder model in Olex2.
 It can also be used to move atoms from their current position.
 This tool is easy to use, but hard to explain.

-	- **Split**: After you made your selection, you can 'activate' a bond around which you want to rotate (and split) an entire group.
+	- **Split**: After you made your selection, you can  `ctivate' a bond around which you want to rotate (and split) an entire group.
 New atoms are generated and placed for all selected atoms; and the occupancies are linked.

 	- **Fit**: This works exactrly like above, but the group will be placed in the new position (atoms will be moved).
 No new atoms will be generated and the occupancies are not affected.